J-SOX vs ISO 27018

 What It Is

 ISO/IEC 27018 is an international code of practice extending ISO/IEC 27001 and ISO/IEC 27002 specifically for protecting personally identifiable information (PII) processed by public cloud service providers (CSPs) acting as PII processors.
-Published in editions including 2014, 2019, and latest 2025, it addresses cloud challenges like multi-tenancy and cross-border data flows using a risk-based, control-oriented approach.
+Published in editions including 2014 and the latest 2019, it addresses cloud challenges like multi-tenancy and cross-border data flows using a risk-based, control-oriented approach.

 Key Components